ENV590/env590.github.io/docs/modules/M4-DGintegration.md

 ## Topics for Discussion/Reflection

 * Grid Resilience and Stability: Discuss the challenges posed by the intermittent nature of distributed generation sources like solar and wind power and how they affect grid stability and resilience.

-* Grid Management and Control: Explore the need for advanced grid management and control systems to accommodate distributed generation, including the integration of smart grid technologies.

-* Technical Integration Challenges: Discuss technical issues such as voltage regulation, frequency control, and power quality problems that arise when integrating distributed generation into the grid.
+Discuss technical issues such as voltage regulation, frequency control, and power quality problems that arise when integrating distributed generation into the grid.

 * Grid Modernization Initiatives: Discuss specific grid modernization initiatives and case studies that highlight successful strategies for integrating distributed generation.